Narven/shownotes/tasks.md

 [ ] notes should only be public once sent
 [ ] notes should be secure as possible for public-facing notes
     [ ] use uuids
+[ ] notes should only be delete by the author

 ## what are things we are learning?
 [ ] laravel breeze